Nigella 'Miss Jekyll Mixed' Seeds

 📋 Plant Specifications

 - 🧡 Calendula 'Art Shades': The Cottage Mix.
-The apricot and cream of the Calendula provides a warm, solid contrast to the cool, airy blues of the Nigella mix.
-Both are easy hardy annuals that can be sown together.
+The solid apricot and cream tones of the Calendula provide a warm anchor for the cool, airy blues and whites of the Nigella mix.
+Both are easy hardy annuals that bees adore.

 📅 Sowing & Flowering Calendar